wrex/lessons/content/page/1-triads.md

 {{< figure src="/img/neck-diagrams/c-minor-GBE-root.png" title="C minor triad, root inversion" width="33%" >}}
 </div>

-When the root note is the lowest pitch like this (ordered root, 3rd, 5th from lowest pitch to highest) we call the form of the triad the "root position" or "root inversion".
+As you can see, simply moving the 3rd (the middle note) down a half step changes the quality of the chord from major to minor.

-There are other ways of playing the three notes that comprise a C Major besides the root inversion.
+When the notes are in order like this (ordered root, 3rd, 5th from lowest pitch to highest) we call the form of the triad the "root position" or "root inversion".

-There are, of course, six permutations of the three notes in the C Major triad: CEG, EGC, GCE, CGE, ECG, and GEC.
+There are other orderings of the three notes besides the root inversion, of course.
+The six permutations of the three notes in the C Major triad are: CEG, EGC, GCE, CGE, ECG, and GEC.

-The first three are called "close voicings" because the notes are as close together as possible.
+The first three of these groupings are called "close voicings" because the notes are as close together as possible.
 The others are called "spread voicings" or "drop chord voicings" because one of the notes (voices) is moved to a different octave and is no longer as close as possible to the others.

 ECG is a spread voicing, for example, because there is another G in between E and C that is skipped over (the G in the chord is in a higher octave than the E).
 The E that was previously between the C and G in root position was "dropped" an octave.
 On the fretboard, you can only play a spread voicing by skipping at least one string.
 Only close voicings are playable on three adjacent strings.

-We will limit ourselves to close voicings for the remainder of this page.
+We will limit ourselves to close voicings for the remainder of these pages.
+Spread voicings are a more advanced topic that you should explore on your own.

 The three close voicings for C Major are:

-* CEG (root inversion)
+* CEG (root inversion, with the root in the bass)

-* EGC (1st inversion)
+* EGC (1st inversion, with the 3rd in the bass)

-* GCE (2nd inversion)
+* GCE (2nd inversion, with the 5th in the bass)

 On the top three strings of the fretboard, they look like this: